Tag: skin

 The skin is the largest organ in the body and it is responsible for many functions that contribute to our health and well-being.
 It protects the body against physical and chemical aggressions, serves as a sensorial receptor, regulates body temperature, and supplies our cells with oxygen, water, and minerals.
 It also synthesizes Vitamin D from the sun, which is essential for healthy, strong bones and bone growth.

-But winter months can leave it feeling dry and looking dull due to harsh weather conditions.
-Here are some tips to maintain the health of your skin all season long –
+But winter months can leave your skin feeling dry and looking dull due to harsh weather conditions.
+Here are some tips to maintain it all season long –

 Protect your Lips